 The fourth edition took place in Vienna on 11-13 May 2015.
 The meeting was entitled Remembrance of the Second World War 70 Years After.
 Winners, Losers, Perpetrators, Victims, Bystanders.
 All materials from the Symposium are available here.

-The last year's edition took place in Budapest on 24-26 May 2016.
+The fifth edition took place in Budapest on 24-26 May 2016.
 The meeting was entitled 1956.
 Contexts, Impact, Remembrance.
 You can learn more about the Symposium here.